|

 around the eye, and often an orange-brown ear lobe.
 The ears are small. and

 the tail long and slender.
-It feeds on soft tree bark, fruits and small
+It feeds on soft tree bark, fruits,

 The species ranges from